 Master's degree programs in behavior analysis include coursework in research methods, behavior analysis theory and designing behavioral intervention plans.
 The master's degree program prepares students to pursue a doctorate degree after completion.

 Behavioral consultants can work in a variety of settings, such as mental health facilities, hospitals, and schools to provide patient care.
 They must have a doctoral degree in a related field such as psychology or human development.
-Job growth in this field is significantly faster than the average for all occupations.
+Job growth in this field is significantly much faster than the average for all occupations.